What is the Initial Assessment?

 Below is a rough guideline of what your initial level means.

-IA Score Recommended Course Level Extra Context
+IA Score Most Suitable Course Extra Context

-0.9 or below Entry Level 3 The learner’s score suggests limited prior knowledge.
+0.6-0.9 Entry Level 3 The learner’s score suggests limited prior knowledge.
 They may require additional support to work through the resources.

-Between 0.9 and 1.5 Level 1 The learner has an understanding of key concepts but lacks in-depth knowledge of the subject.
+0.9-1.5 Level 1 The learner has an understanding of key concepts but lacks in-depth knowledge of the subject.
 Learners scoring towards the higher end of this range may not need to complete the full Level 1 course before being ready for the exam.

-Above 1.5 Level 2 The learner is ready for Level 2, demonstrating a good understanding of key concepts and readiness to develop them further.
+1.5-2.5 Level 2 The learner is ready for Level 2, demonstrating a good understanding of key concepts and readiness to develop them further.
 Learners scoring 2.5 or above may be prepared to sit the exam without completing the full course.

 How to take the initial assessment